HapyM3al/my_mikrotik/README.md

 ## OSPFint

 this is because point to point OSPF with mikrotik seems to be pretty garbage.
 If interface drops and comes back up interface on OSPF goes to unknown. added script to look for those interfaces for you and add them right.
+Honestly, just rather use BGP, its easier.